12 Ways To Say NO To Spending Money

 If you’ve historically always said yes to spending money or you’ve put others' money requiring wishes in front of your own, learning to say no to spending will require some new found discipline on your part.

 At first, it may not feel good to tell yourself or other people no. It may feel unnatural to withhold spending.
+Though, over time, you may come to enjoy saying no to spending money so much that it becomes second nature.
+Because in the long run, saying no to spending money can be great.

 It can result in perks like becoming debt-free or having the ability to direct all that saved money toward something big that you really do want.